canonical/ossa/ossa-lite-madison/README.md

 is located.
 Once in ossa/ossa-lite-madison you can:

 * Run Script against Remote Machine using a hostname

 	```
 	./ossa-lite-madison.sh myuser@my-ubuntu-instance.example.org
 	```
 * Run Script against Remote Machine using an IP address

 	```
 	./ossa-lite-madison.sh myuser@172.27.20.25
 	```

 ### Data will automatically be collected on your local machine
-Once ossa-lite-madison.sh has completed, the script will print a pointer to the local compressed archive
+Once ossa-lite-madison.sh has completed, the script will show the location of the local compressed archive

 	```
 	Open Source Security Assessment Lite has completed.